Overview

 First Impressions

 The Gaia Spa sits five miles outside the city of Plymouth, straddling the edge of Dartmoor.
-The spa building is a modern addition to a truly ancient establishment, Boringdon Hall, a 16th century, Grade I listed Elizabethan Manor with an illustrious past.
+The spa building is a modern addition to a truly ancient establishment - Boringdon Hall - a 16th century, Grade I listed Elizabethan Manor with an illustrious past.
 Queen Elizabeth I was one of its original guests.

 What's on offer?